-Ms. Chen Xiufeng is from Jiangsu Province but has been working in Beijing for more than 20 years.
-Since 2016, this woman has started selling roasted goose legs.
+Ms. Chen Xiufeng is from Jiangsu province but came to Beijing to make a living more than 20 years ago.
+Since 2016, this woman started selling roasted goose legs.
 These two popular dishes have changed the life of this woman in her 50s.

 No one knows her real name, but many generations of students from these two prestigious universities still affectionately call her "Aunt Goose Legs".

-But it wasn't until late 2023 that "goose leg aunt" became a strange phenomenon when both of China's top universities convinced her to sell the delicacy exclusively on their campuses.
-Even China Central Television (CCTV) came to interview her because it was impressed with the story behind it.
+But it wasn’t until late 2023 that “goose leg aunt” became a strange phenomenon when both of China’s top universities convinced her to sell the delicacy exclusively on their campuses.
+Even China Central Television (CCTV) came to interview her because they were impressed with the story behind it.

-Sharing with the media, Ms. Chen said that at that time she was under a lot of pressure when she received contacts from hundreds of strangers on WeChat.
+Ms. Chen told the media that she was under a lot of pressure at that time when she received hundreds of contacts on WeChat.
 Many people came to her stall to see how she sold food.

 Under the intense attention, Ms. Chen felt stressed and was forced to suspend trading for several weeks.